Gathering detailed insights and metrics for use-search-param-state

 option is called and counterState

-will be set to the initial state.
+will be returned as the initial state.

 If none of sanitize